 This because they just turned in the keys to their lender but the lender has not transferred the deed out of their names into the lender’s name.

 - the homeowner could have turned in their keys on January 1.
 2010

 - the lender did not sell the property until January 1, 2015

 - or did not transfer the deed out of the homeowner’s name into their names and recorded it on January 1, 2015

 - the three-year waiting period did not start until January 1, 2015

 - the homeowner will not be eligible to qualify for an FHA Loan until January 1, 2018

 Mortgage Part Of Bankruptcy For FHA Loans

-- Even though mortgage balance got discharged through your Chapter 7 Bankruptcy, your waiting period will not start until the mortgage lender has transferred the deed out of your name into their name or until the home has sold.
+- Even though mortgage balance got discharged through Chapter 7 Bankruptcy, the waiting period will not start until the lender has transferred the deed out of homeowners name into their name or until the home has sold

-Mortgage Part Of Bankruptcy For Conventional Loans
+Mortgage Part Of Bankruptcy For Conforming & VA Loans